 All that could be heard was the panting and brisk moves of the doctor’s hands.
 Time ceased to exist.
 And then, after the baby’s cries exploded, shattering the fractals of ice, someone wrapped the purple bundle in their fur coat.
-It looked like one of Repin’s pictures came to life when people started chatting, laughing, hugging and kissing each other.
+It looked like one of Repin’s paintings come to life when people started chatting, laughing, hugging, and kissing each other.

 “Congratulations, you are a mother now.
-You have got a son.”
+You’ve got a son.”

 Even the guards were laughing, toasting with vodka that had emerged from their fur shubas.

-Oksana moved her squinted to see Pasha who stood next to her.
+Oksana shifted her squinted gaze to see Pasha who stood next to her.
 Gleaming, he was looking at Lena, the apparition of the Virgin Mary with Baby Jesus, people making crosses, hope rediscovered in the frost and dust of the morning.
 The baby would deliver.

 Oksana hesitated before whispering in Pasha’s ear, “You really are just a farmer’s son, aren’t you?”

-“I’m good at feeding, I’m good at getting things, I’m good at surviving.”
+He nodded.
+“I’m good at feeding.
+I’m good at getting things.
+I’m good at surviving.”